kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 - The payer must be the same as the payer in the `CreatePoolParam` params.
 - The poolCreator is required to sign when creating the pool.
 - The baseMint token type must be the same as the config key's token type.
-- The quoteMint must be the same as the config key's quoteMint.

 ---

 ### createConfigAndPool

-Creates a configuration key and a token pool in a single transaction.
+Creates a config key and a token pool in a single transaction.

 #### Function